apache/flink/docs/tutorials/datastream_api.md

 console consumer:

 {% highlight bash %}
-bin/kafka-console-consumer.sh  --zookeeper localhost:2181 --topic wiki-result
+bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic wiki-result
 {% endhighlight %}

 You can also check out the Flink dashboard which should be running at [http://localhost:8081](http://localhost:8081).